-an offense in tribal court that would be comparable to an offense punishable by more than one year of imprisonment if prosecuted in federal or state court.
+Additionally, TLOA amended ICRA to allow enhanced sentencing by the tribal court, if the defendant is prosecuted for an offense in tribal court that would be comparable to an offense punishable by more than one year of imprisonment if prosecuted in federal or state court.
 Generally, in state or federal courts a crime punishable by imprisonment of more than one year is considered a felony and a crime punishable by less than one year is considered a misdemeanor.
-Felonies such as murder, sexual assault, and so forth, may carry enhanced sentencing.
-In addition some states may consider some domestic violence and stalking crimes felonies, so if they are comparable to the offenses in your nation, these crimes could also carry up to three years and/or a \$15,000 fine.
+Felonies such as murder, sexual assault, etc., may carry enhanced sentencing.
+In addition, some states may consider some domestic violence and stalking crimes felonies, so if they are comparable to the offenses in your nation, these crimes could also carry up to three years and/or a \$15,000 fine.